Streets of Rage 2

-Streets of Rage 2, (Note: Written in PAL regions as Streets of Rage II) known as Bare Knuckle II in Japan, (Note: Fully titled (ベア・ナックルII 死闘への, Bea Nakkuru Tsū: Shitō e no Rekuiemu)) is a 1992 beat 'em up video game developed and published by Sega for the Sega Genesis.
+Streets of Rage 2, (Note: Written in PAL regions as Streets of Rage II) known as Bare Knuckle II in Japan, (Note: Fully titled (ベア・ナックルII 死闘への, Bea Nakkuru Tsū: Shitō e no Rekuiemu)) is a 1992 beat 'em up video game developed by Ancient and published by Sega for the Sega Genesis.
 The sequel to Streets of Rage (1991), the characters Axel Stone and Blaze Fielding return while the game also introduces two new characters: Max Thunder, and Eddie "Skate" Hunter, (Note: Known as Sammy Hunter in Japan) the younger brother of Adam Hunter from the first game.

-Streets of Rage 2 was developed by an ad hoc team of several companies: Sega, Ancient, Shout!
-Design Works, MNM Software, and H.I.C.
+Streets of Rage 2 was developed by an ad hoc team of several companies: Ancient, Shout!
+Design Works, M.N.M Software, and H.I.C.
 Ancient's Ayano Koshiro was the lead graphic designer and one of the game design planners, while her brother Yuzo Koshiro composed the music.
-The game was programmed by the same team as the original.

-Upon release, Streets of Rage 2 received critical acclaim and topped sales charts for months.
-The game is commonly regarded as the best entry in the series, the best beat 'em up game for the Sega Genesis, one of the best beat 'em up and Sega Genesis games in general, and is considered one of the greatest video games of all time; its soundtrack too has also been considered one of the greatest of all time.
-Succeeded by Streets of Rage 3 (1994), Streets of Rage 2 has since been re-released on other platforms, and an expanded version named 3D Streets of Rage 2 (2015) was released for Nintendo 3DS.
+Upon release, Streets of Rage 2 received critical acclaim and successful sales.
+The game developed a strong fandom, and ended up on several lists ranking the greatest video games of all time.
+It was succeeded by Streets of Rage 3 (1994), Streets of Rage 2 has since been re-released on other platforms.